Argo-Student-Robotics-Team/ARGO-WebSite/README.md

 This repository contains the official Argo Student Robotics Team website.

 ## Development details
-The OpenProject for work organisation can be found here [here](https://argorobotics.openproject.com/projects/organization-website/).
+The OpenProject for work organisation can be found [here](https://argorobotics.openproject.com/projects/organization-website/).